Stormbase/django-otp-webauthn/DEVELOPMENT.md

 Install the Node.js dependencies

-    # in the client directory
     yarn install

 Build the frontend

-    # in the client directory
     yarn start

 Let Hatch install the Python dependencies and create a virtual environment for you